 Rust

-Column major languages:
+Column major languages (and libraries):

 Julia